-I double-majored in Psychology and French Language and Literature at Smith College.
-I received my Ph.D. in Community and Clinical Psychology at the University of Illinois in Urbana Champaign and completed a post-doctoral fellowship at the Yale School of Medicine.
-Prior to joining John Jay College, I worked as a research scientist at CASA, Columbia University.
+I received my B.A. in French Language and Literature and Psychology from Smith College, my Ph.D. in Community and Clinical Psychology at the University of Illinois in Urbana Champaign and completed a post-doctoral fellowship at the Yale School of Medicine.
+Prior to joining the John Jay faculty in 2002, I worked as a research scientist at CASA, Columbia University.

-I conduct research on intimate partner abuse with a focus on sexual coercion and coercive control.
-Trained as a clinical and community psychologist, the broader context of culture, gender and power always informs my research.
-For example, I study whether these forms of abuse manifest differently across heterosexual and same sex couples and when/what culture matters.
-Recently, I’ve begun studying these power dynamics in domestically trafficked sex workers and the relationship of coercive control to traumatic attachment.
-Much of my work is interdisciplinary and I partner with lawyers, anthropologists, sociologists, and social workers.
+My primary research is on intimate partner abuse with a current focus on sexual coercion and coercive control.
+Trained as a clinical and community psychologist, the broader cultural context of gender and power always informs my research.
+As such, my research and teaching engage not only with the more traditional psychological factors believed to trigger domestic abuse, (e.g., jealousy) but also consider the larger political, economic, and socio-cultural factors that maintain or exacerbate the violence (e.g., social permission to be controlling).
+Much of my work is interdisciplinary and international/cross-cultural, and I partner with organizations that include lawyers, psychologists, sociologists, anthropologists, and health care professionals.
 Internationally, I’ve collaborated with scholars from India, Brazil, Malaysia, Morocco, and Spain.